 A Lifestyle Choice

-While baby boomers may have financial motivations behind starting their own businesses, a journey into entrepreneurship is also a significant lifestyle choice.
+While you may have financial motivations behind starting your own business, a journey into entrepreneurship is also a significant lifestyle choice.
 When you own your own business, you have more flexibility and independence to shape your work-life balance.
-Boomers can create businesses that are as large or as small as they want.
+You can create a business that is as large or as small as you want.

 Great article sbdrightontarget.
 Valuable info.
 Thank you!